 Although that almost every study, research and clinical trial confirmed that full spectrum CBD products offer a wider range of benefits, people still tend to choose CBD Isolate over full spectrum.
 Some people still believe that THC has no medicinal value and that it produces only psychoactive effects, thus avoiding it.
 CBD Isolate can offer us one thing that full spectrum can’t – THC free product.
 Many people still have doubts over THC but in such low quantity, it is almost impossible to produce “high”.
 Others prefer to play it safe because if even traces of THC are found in CBD products, there is always a risk to fail the drug test.

-If you live in a country where THC is completely illegal or you have a job that requires drug tests, CBD Isolate could be a perfect fit for you.
+If you live in a country where THC is completely illegal or you have a job that requires drug tests, CBD crystals could be a perfect fit for you.
 Otherwise, it is up to you to decide if you’d rather buy CBD Isolate or other Full Spectrum products, but keep in mind, that full spectrum products are much more efficient.